 If you go to many folk festivals every year, repetition can be an issue.

 If you’re a seasoned regular, you sometimes have to squint and wonder if you’ve been to five festivals this year, or two festivals plus one repeated three times.
-Not quite, but you know what I’m getting at.
+Not quite, but you know the feeling.
 That’s no fault of the festivals or the musos; it just is what it is.

-I recognised a few familiar artists’ names, and was very glad to see and hear them, almost anew.
-But the bulk of the program featured acts I knew nothing or little of, save maybe a fleeting reference on social media.
+A few familiar artists’ names were on the bill, and it was great to see and hear them, almost anew.
+But the bulk of the program featured acts I knew nothing or little of, except for maybe a fleeting reference on social media.

 The program also featured a very strong local element, which is always advisable, while not stacking the deck completely in favour of the surrounding area.
 Again, popular consensus was the schedulers had achieved a very agreeable balance.

 A little on the returnees and festival veterans.

 Chaika were giddy with excitement as they pre-launched their new and upcoming album, Arrow, which fans of the band have been monitoring closely through image and video updates on social media.

 “People can now either check it out online, or come up at the festival and say Hi! at the shows,” said Laura Bishop.
 (Watch their site at www.chaikaband.com for dates around NSW, currently kicking off in late April 2019.)